Meet Our Teachers

 Head of Primary School

 Victoria Smith joined the British School of Bucharest in 2015 as Head of Primary School.
-She acquired her PGCE and MA in International Education from the University of Sunderland in England.
+She acquired her PGCE and MA in International Education from the University of Sunderland in England and was awarded the National Professional Qualification in Executive Leadership (NPQEL) from the UK Department for Education.

 She holds additional degrees in Spanish and Political Science.
 Following her passion for professional development and school improvement, Victoria is an accredited facilitator of the COBIS leadership training programmes, including CPAH (The COBIS Programme for Aspiring Heads) and CPML (COBIS Programme for Middle Leaders).
 These courses are delivered to delegates from around the world.